cse5345-fall-2016/similar/README.md

     [ ["ant", "bee"], ["bee", "cat"], ["cat", "dog"], ["dog", "ant" ]

-Write the function `Similar.Ngrams.ngrams_in` that does this. it takes the string and the ngram size, and returns a MapSet.
+Write the function `Similar.Ngrams.ngrams_in` that does this. it takes the string and the ngram size, and returns a MapSet, where each element of that set is one of the ngram lists.

 The function Enum.chunk_every is your friend.